Did you see all of your questions? If not, click here to e-mail a Camp Director with your question, and we will get right back to you.

 Our experienced, mature counselors, all over the age of 20, are carefully chosen to be positive role models who will empower your child to gain self-confidence, awareness and independence.
 With over 100 professional artists and arts educators from around the world, we offer a 1:3 staff to camper ratio, so campers are always sure to receive meaningful one-on-one instruction.
 Our extensive staff screening process includes personal interviews, reference checks, and a background check to ensure the safety of your camper.

-Camp tuition is all-inclusive, including all programming and instruction; basic supplies and equipment (campers bring their own musical instruments and cameras); meals and healthy snacks; laundry services; healthcare; summer mementos; and transportation to and from bus and train stations in Philadelphia, or Philadelphia International Airport.
+Camp tuition is all-inclusive, including all programming and instruction (exception Horseback Riding which has an additional fee); basic supplies and equipment; meals and healthy snacks; laundry services; healthcare; summer mementos; and transportation to and from bus and train stations in Philadelphia, or Philadelphia International Airport.
 Appel Farm does not require camp uniforms, and we have a strict no tipping policy.

 A bus is available for campers traveling from New York City and West Orange, NJ, for a small additional fee.